dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ### Maximum depth

-`Newtonsoft.Json` doesn't have a maximum depth limit.
+`Newtonsoft.Json` doesn't have a maximum depth limit by default.
 For <xref:System.Text.Json> there's a default limit  of 64, and it's configurable by setting (xref:System.Text.Json.JsonSerializerOptions.MaxDepth?displayProperty=nameWithType).

 ### Stack type handling